mldchan/Akabot/LATEST.md

-# Changelog for 3.2
+# Changelog for 3.3

-## 3.2
+## 3.3b1

-- Improved Leveling module
-- Added automod actions
-- Added /purge command to moderation
-- Improved bug reporting and feature suggesting
+- Fix bug in Chat Streaks allowing a person to keep their chat streak for 2 days
-- Added warnings to moderation commands
+- Added per-user settings
-- Improved reaction roles creation
-- Added ability to edit message in reaction roles
+- Added ability to disable Chat Streaks messages or reduce their frequency